Layerpath/layerpath-docs/docs/demos/create-a-demo.md

 # Create a Demo

-Creating an interactive demo with LayerPath is straightforward and powerful.
+Creating an interactive demo with Layerpath is straightforward and powerful.
 This guide will walk you through the entire process from planning to publishing your first demo.

 ## Before You Start